Cameras

 Olympus XA2

 Another design by Yoshihisa Maitani, it was introduced in 1982 as a simplified version of the XA.
-This range of very compact range finder cameras are designed around a sliding clam-shell case which acts as a cover for the lens and viewfinder when not in use.
+This range of very compact viewfinder cameras are designed around a sliding clam-shell case which acts as a cover for the lens and viewfinder when not in use.
 It has a fixed Zuiko 35mm f3.5 lens capable of producing very fine results.
 It is reliant on two button cells for the programmed exposure system, which can be unofficially overridden by changing the film speed setting to under or over expose.

 Sony DSC-W17